ChoiceCoin/HerTechChoice/HeadlineHackathon/Dreamf1re_hack/README.md

 ## Notes
 Only use text files that are allowed to be accessed publicly.
-Never use this web app with <br/> text files containing private information as it will be made permanent in the Algorand blockchain <br/>
+Never use this web app with <br/> text files containing private information as they will be made permanent in the Algorand blockchain <br/>
 which is a ```public``` blockchain.